top of page

 ECL News:

-Aug 2023 - New pub makes the cover of Nature on protected areas effectiveness [Nature LINK] [ PDF ]
+Nov 2023 - New pub makes the cover of Nature on protected areas effectiveness [LINK] [ PDF ]

--Media from UQ Press [link] & Matthew writes summary for The Conversation [link]
+-Media from UQ [link] & Matthew writes summary for The Conversation [link]

-June 2023 - New ECL pub in Biological Reviews on the rise of pigs and macaques 🐵 [link]
+July 2023 New ECL pub in Biological Reviews on the rise of macaques 🐵 [link]

-+Media coverage in Science and Sky News [link]
+Media coverage in Science and Sky News [link & PDF]

 - New ECL pub in Wildlife Letters on critically endangered pangolins! [link]